-Dr. Lee Lukoff teaches Political Science at the University of Georgia’s Washington Semester Program and in the Department of Government at American University.
-His research interests include subjects in the areas of American Foreign Policy, Intelligence Studies, US-Israel Relations, Energy Policy, and Alliance Politics.
-He has taught over a dozen courses as an Instructor on an array of topics such as US Grand Strategy, International Conflict, Global Issues, US-Israel Relations, the Israeli-Palestinian Conflict, Applied Politics, and American Public Policy.
-Dr. Lukoff has had his writings published in mediums such as the Journal of Intelligence History, American Intelligence Journal, Journal of European and American Intelligence Studies, The Encyclopedia of U.S. Intelligence, Journal of Cold War Studies, International Journal of Intelligence, Security, and Public Affairs.
+Dr. Lukoff teaches Political Science at the University of Georgia’s Washington Semester Program and in the Department of Government at American University.
+He has taught roughly thirty courses as a professor on an array of topics such as US Grand Strategy, International Conflict, Global Issues, US-Israel Relations, the Israeli-Palestinian Conflict, Applied Politics, and American Public Policy.
+Dr. Lukoff has had his writings published in mediums such as the Journal of Intelligence History, American Intelligence Journal, Journal of European and American Intelligence Studies, The Encyclopedia of U.S. Intelligence, Journal of Cold War Studies, and the International Journal of Intelligence, Security, and Public Affairs.

 Dr. Lukoff graduated from the University of Georgia with a Ph.D. in Political Science and International Affairs in 2019.
 He holds Master’s degrees from Boston College (Political Science/International Relations) and George Mason University (Public Policy/Energy Policy) as well as a Bachelor of Arts in Political Science from the University of Massachusetts at Dartmouth.
-Lee is a native of Dartmouth, Massachusetts and enjoys visiting historical sites, watching college football, playing basketball, and mentoring college students/recent graduates in his spare time.
+Dr. Lukoff is a native of Dartmouth, Massachusetts and enjoys visiting historical sites, watching college football, playing basketball, mentoring college students, and caring for his Bernese Mountain Dog George in his spare time.